As a resident, you'll work with real-life patients and put years of medical education to use.

 WVU’s residency and fellowship training programs are designed to prepare you for practicing in the career specialty of your choice in an academic medical center, hospital, clinic setting or in private practice.
 All of our programs offer broad clinical experience, with rotation opportunities at many of our WVU Medicine partner hospitals and institutes, from the suburban hub of Morgantown to the many rural community care centers around the state.
+Find out why you'll love life in Morgantown, WV.

 With a supportive teaching faculty, hands-on experience with expert supervision, a strong community spirit and opportunities for research across the university, many of our residents and fellows choose to make Morgantown, and other areas of West Virginia, their home.
 Our residents also land top-ranked fellowship placements and career opportunities in leading medical centers around the country.